Gowtham1729/Image-Processing/README.md

 -----> view the changes in the image in real-time on the monitor
 ```
 **Note**: This implementation is more complex than the first because it requires a board, monitor, and has limited RAM size.
 You can find this implementation in the "Final Project/VGA_1" folder.
 Keep in mind that your board has limited memory, so you can only use small-sized images.
 Adjust the image size according to your board's capacity.

-**COE (Coefficient) File**:
-A COE file is essentially a list of binary or hexadecimal numbers ordered in a specific format.
-It is commonly used to initialize block RAMs or ROMs in Xilinx FPGA designs.
-For more information on the syntax and structure of COE files, refer to the Xilinx documentation: [COE File Syntax](https://www.xilinx.com/support/documentation/sw_manuals/xilinx11/cgn_r_coe_file_syntax.htm).

 To perform basic image processing operations, you need to convert the image into a list of binary numbers, where each binary number represents a pixel value of the image.
 You can generate this list using the coe_generator.py file.
 This allows you to execute basic operations such as increasing/decreasing brightness, RGB2Gray conversion, color inversions, and applying various color filters.
 To perform these operations, you only need access to a single pixel at a time.
 For instance, converting a color image to black and white can be done by applying the formula (r+g+b)/3 to each pixel.
 Therefore, you can read a single pixel at a time (one per clock cycle), perform the operation, and either display the result on the screen or store the image on the computer.